logux/docs/guide/starting/new-vuex-client.md

 [Install Node.js].

 You will need a bundler to compile npm packages into JS bundle.
-Webpack or Parcel is excellent for it.
+Webpack or Vite is excellent for it.
 Since Vuex is a official flux-like state management library for Vue.js, we will use Vue as core framework of application.
 To create a project with a single command, we will use [Vue CLI].